-Ireland does not have any specific thin capitalisation rules, but there are a number of circumstances where interest payments may be considered to be non-deductible in calculating the taxable profits of a company.
+Ireland does not have any specific thin capitalisation rules, but there are a number of circumstances where interest payments may be considered non-deductible in calculating the taxable profits of a company.

-For instance, interest paid by a company may be re-characterised as a non-deductible distribution where interest is paid in respect of securities that are convertible into shares, where interest is dependent on the company's results, or where it represents more than a reasonable commercial rate.
+For instance, interest paid by a company may be re-characterised as a non-deductible distribution where interest is paid for securities that are convertible into shares, where interest is dependent on the company's results, or where it represents more than a reasonable commercial rate.

 Ireland introduced anti-hybrid rules from 1 January 2020, in accordance with the EU Anti-Tax Avoidance Directive (ATAD), which can deny tax deductions in respect of certain arrangements between associated enterprises, giving rise to tax mismatches as a result of hybrid instruments or entities.
+In addition, Ireland introduced anti-reverse-hybrid rules from 1 January 2022 that applies to treat certain transparent Irish entities as subject to tax.

-Ireland will also implement new interest limitation rules in accordance with the EU ATAD following a consultation process during 2021.
-These rules will take effect from 1 January 2022 and, once introduced, deductions for interest will be capped at 30% of earnings before interest, taxes, depreciation and amortisation (EBITDA).
+Ireland implemented interest limitation rules in accordance with EU ATAD with effect for accounting periods commencing on or after 1 January 2022.
+These rules apply to cap deductions for interest at 30% of earnings before interest, taxes, depreciation and amortisation (EBITDA) in certain circumstances.